nickjackolaisen/BusinessInitiaitive/_posts/statistics/llc stats/2023-09-19-most_popular_industries_for_llcs.md

 The Professional, Scientific, and Technical Services sector comprises establishments that specialize in performing professional, scientific, and technical activities for others.

-These activities require a high degree of expertise and training.
+Starting a business in this industry requires a high degree of expertise and training.

 Businesses in this sector provide a wide range of services including legal advice, accounting, architectural and engineering design, computer services, consulting, research, advertising, photography, translation, and veterinary services.